-EMSA has contracted DNV to perform a functional study to develop a Risk-Based Assessment Tool (RBAT) for Maritime Autonomous Surface Ships (MASS) concepts.
-The study involved developing a methodological framework and a software assessment tool to support the process of carrying out an assessment following this methodology.
-The purpose of the RBAT methodology is to assess whether increased or new ways of using automation and remote operation are as safe or safer than conventional shipping.
+EMSA has contracted DNV to perform a functional study for developing a Risk-Based Assessment Tool (RBAT) for Maritime Autonomous Surface Ships (MASS) concepts.
+The purpose of the RBAT methodology is to risk assess whether increased or new ways of using automation and remote operation is as safe or safer than conventional shipping.